 3. Accept the idea that both of you have legitimate ways of relaxing

-4. Stretch your own comfort levels a bit so you’re able to give and take in a way where each of you gets your needs at least partially met.
-Write down what you can say and do to find compromise.
+4. Stretch your comfort levels a bit so may give and take in a way where each of you gets your needs at least partially met.
+Write down what you can say and do to find a compromise.

-No one can say one way of navigating through life is better or more correct than the other.
-We are all different and the important thing is to understand the other person’s view and stand.
+No one can say one way of navigating life is better or more correct than the other.
+We are all different.
+The important thing is to understand the other person’s view and stand.
 You can’t always expect your spouse to cross over to your sideline.
 Sometimes, according to the situation, you give them the space they need and sometimes, they give you the attention you need.
 They say love isn’t always what makes marriages stronger…it is the understanding, compromises, compassion, mercy and forgiveness.
 Take the time to learn how your partner functions and copes during conflict.
 Be kind.
 Be understanding.
 Be compassionate.
-There has never been a short-cut to a successful marriage, has there?
+There has never been a shortcut to a successful marriage, has there?

-Despite this being mostly about couples and marriage, I believe this information is useful for any other kind of relationship or interaction as well!
+Despite this being mostly about couples and marriage, this information is useful for any other kind of relationship or interaction as well!